cloudevents/sdk-go/docs/SDK_v2.md

 - Resource Level, an Event can be used directly, and can be marshaled in and and out of JSON.
-- Bindings Level, a Protocol can be used directly, with facilities to aid in converting an Event into a Message by using a Protocol Binding.
+- Protocol Level, a Protocol can be used directly, with facilities to aid in converting an Event into a Message by using Message Readers and Writers for that protocol.
 - Client Level, a Protocol can be selected and Events can be directly sent and received without requiring interactions with Message objects.